A popular show set in New York during the height of the AIDS epidemic should include acupuncture in order to reflect the time.

 Dear POSE creators Ryan Murphy, Brad Falchuk, Steven Canals,

+I have an unusual request, I know.
+Would you consider writing at least one scene that includes acupuncture.
 POSE is an important retelling of history.
 It gives much needed representation to trans people of color who were marginalized by society and struggling to make a life during the AIDS epidemic in New York.
-Please do not miss the opportunity to tell the story of marginalized areas of healthcare.
+Please do not miss the opportunity to give a nod to marginalized areas of healthcare.
 Acupuncture, despite growing popularity, is still a marginalized medicine.

 “Acupuncture,” writes Dr. Elizabeth Somers of the Boston Medical Center, “was one of a few approaches that could offer symptom relief and palliative care [for AIDS patients.]”
 Acupuncture was there before AZT and monotherapy, and is still used to manage the side effects of AIDS medications.

 Acupuncture isn’t just for rich white ladies like Charlotte York from Sex in the City.
 Several organizations that served people living with HIV and AIDS in New York in the 1980s and 1990s offered acupuncture, including The Lincoln Detox, The Village Centers for Care, and Gay Men’s Health Crisis (GMHC).